searabbitx/searabbitx.github.io/_posts/2020-05-13-testing-html-sanitizers.md

 title: "Two tips for html sanitizers testing"
 ---

 So, you're looking for an xss, trying to bypass an html sanitizer with complex behavior?
-Here are two things you can start your testing with to grasp a better understanding of how this sanitizer work.
+Here are two things you can start your testing with to grasp a better understanding of how does this sanitizer work.

 ## Tip 0.
 Just try to submit a list of all html tags.